workstaffhq/helpcenter/docs/managers/payroll/index.md

 To get started with Payroll, [continue reading](./get-started.md)...

 :::info
-Take a look at our [Feature Matrix](../features-matrix.md) to see if this is included in your plan.
+Take a look at our [Feature Matrix](../features-matrix.md) to see if this feature is included in your plan.
 :::